Total Time: 7 hours 50 minutes

-The cheesecake batter for this recipe is adapted from Whole Foods and it is wonderful.
+This lemon goat cheese cheesecake is baked on a buttery rosemary graham cracker crust and drizzled with rosemary caramel sauce.
+I adapted the cheesecake batter recipe from Whole Foods and it is wonderful.
 The goat cheese adds its signature tang and lemon juice and zest add a mild citrus flavor that goes perfectly with the rosemary crust.

 How to make the cheesecake:

-Step 3.
-Grease the bottom and sides of a 9-inch springform pan, then press the crust into the bottom of the pan.
-Bake the crust for 10 minutes, then take it out and set it aside.
+- Grease the bottom and sides of a 9-inch springform pan.
+Press the crust into the bottom of the pan.
+Bake the crust for 10 minutes, then take it out and set aside.

 How to make the caramel sauce: